 Luckily finding a good hotel has become more easy with the development and expansion of the internet.
 You now have a world of information available about different hotels and what people think about them.
 By reading reviews of the hotels and looking at the images you can usually get a rather good idea about the standard of a hotel.
-It is however important to keep a skeptic mind and not just believe everything you read.
+It is, however, important to keep a skeptic mind and not just believe everything you read.
 Below you can find a list of different thing to think about when looking for a suitable hotel online.

-- Make sure you know exactly what you want to find.
+Make sure you know exactly what you want to find.
 Know how central you want the hotel to be located.
 How far from certain attractions you want to be and in which type of hotel you want to live.
 This will help you to quickly narrow down the search a lot and make sure you do not spend time looking at and reviewing hotels that wouldn’t fit your needs anyway.

-- Look for mentions of the things you think are important in the reviews as they are the things that are more likely to make or break the hotel for you.
+Look for mentions of the things you think are important in the reviews, as they are the things that are more likely to make or break the hotel for you.

-- Don’t look at the price to much.
+Don’t look at the price too much.
 While it is good to find a cheap hotel it is always better to pay USD 10 extra and stay at a hotel you will enjoy than living in a hotel you do not like as much and that might diminish the value of your entire vacation.